usegraffy/graffy/docs/Reference.md

 #### options

 - **source**: A string identifying the source of the change.
 This value is opaque to Graffy, but providers may use it to avoid echoing writes back to their source.
 - **clock**: A numeric timestamp for the change.
-Graffy uses this value to achieve eventual consistency in environments where changes are received out-of-order.
+Graffy uses this value to achieve eventual consistency between stores that receive changes in different orders.

 ### store.**onGet**(path, handler)